icra/WATExR/paper1/Spain/Atmosphere/plots/README.md

-Plots for the atmospheric variables
+tercile plots for the atmospheric variables